 British Overseas Territories

-The British Crown is also responsible for 14 overseas territories including Gibraltar, Bermuda, Cayman Islands, Turks and Caicos Islands, and the British Virgin Islands.
+The British Crown is also responsible for 14 overseas territories including Gibraltar on the Iberian Peninsula and four island groups in the West Indies: Bermuda, Turks and Caicos Islands, Cayman Islands, and the British Virgin Islands.

 The United Kingdom